dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

 ### Sealing supertypes

 Instead, we [extend the language to let a user explicitly "seal"][sealed] a supertype with a specified closed set of subtypes.
-No other code is allowed to define a new subtype of the sealed supertype (using `extends`, `implements`, or `with`).
+No code outside of the library where the sealed type is declared is allowed to define a new subtype of the sealed supertype (using `extends`, `implements`, `with`, or `on`).
 The supertype is also implicitly made abstract.

 [sealed]: https://github.com/dart-lang/language/blob/master/accepted/future-releases/sealed-types/feature-specification.md